How to buy the best solitaire engagement rings

 Lab grown diamonds have now become the default option when it comes to an engagement ring.
 They are physically, optically and even atomically exactly the same as their mined counterpart.

 Furthermore, they are much more sustainable than mined diamonds.
 But most importantly, they are much more affordable than a mined diamond.
-For example, you can get a 1 carat lab grown diamond round cut solitaire with an ideal cut, DEF colour VVS1 starting from around NZD4200.
+For example, you can get a 1 carat lab grown diamond round cut solitaire with an ideal cut, DEF colour VS+ starting from around NZD 4000.

 Diamond bridal set featuring a 1.5 carat round cut diamond engagement ring in yellow gold and an infinity band.